moise-mulungu/mixed-react-projects/src/features/easy-chat/easy-chat-requirements.md

    - Create a Chat component that displays a list of messages.
    - Each message should display the sender's name, the message text, and the time it was sent.
    - Include a text input for sending new messages.
+   - DM: I'd do this first; I think you'll have to implement the server at the same time.

 4. Implement Real-time Messaging

     - Establish a WebSocket connection when the Chat component mounts.
+      - what does the Chat component connect TO?
     - When a new message is submitted, send it over the WebSocket connection.
     - Listen for incoming messages on the WebSocket and add them to the chat.